esitarski/CrossMgr/README.md

 All platforms currently work with Python 3.7.x.
 Python 3.8 and newer is not yet supported by pyinstaller which freezes the python code to binary form.

-Windows builds require InnoSetup V6.x from [https://www.jrsoftware.org/isdl.php].
+Windows builds require [InnoSetup V6.x](https://www.jrsoftware.org/isdl.php).
 If you do not have Inno Setup installed, the windows build will fail.

 The build has been automated, and compile.sh/ps1 script does everything to enable the developer to build CrossMgr and the associated tools.
 However, you can also download the binary from the github Releases tab.